love and sex in paris’ fashion underground

 How did you start taking pictures?

 I don't really remember when I started taking pictures, although I can perfectly remember my first camera.
-It was a Spice Girls camera that my mother gave me as a present, which I still keep.
+It was a Spice Girls camera that my mother gave me as a present, which I still have.
 Back when I was a kid I was a major Spice Girls fan, so I used to collect anything related to them.
 I remember I used to take Polaroids of people on TV, people I found fascinating.

 How do you consider your work?